fsprojects/Paket/docs/content/lockfile.md

         Rx-PlatformServices (2.3)
         log4net (1.2.10)

-Further runs of [paket install](packet_install.htm) will not analyze the `packages.fsx` file again.
+Subsequent runs of [paket install](packet_install.htm) will not reanalyze the `packages.fsx` file.

-So if you commit `package.lock` to your version control system, it ensures that other developers, as well as your build servers, will always use the same packages that you are using now.
+As a result, committing the `packages.lock` file to your version control system guarantees that other developers and/or build servers will always end up with a reliable and consistent set of packages regardless of where or when a [paket install](packet_install.htm) occurs.